frbattid/frb-cosmos-proxy/README.md

 The PEP proxy implemented by frb-cosmos-proxy is run as (assuming your current directory is `frb-cosmos-proxy`):

     $ npm start

 If everything goes well, you should be able to see in the logs at `/var/log/cosmos/cosmos-proxy`:

     {"level":"info","message":"Starting cosmos-proxy in 0.0.0.0:14000","timestamp":"2016-07-14T11:48:10.968Z"}

 [Top](#top)

 ##<a name="usage"></a>Usage
 Use frb-cosmos-proxy to protect any Cosmos Http based resource.

 For instance, if aiming to protect WebHDFS simply re-configure the service for running in an alternative port different than the default one, e.g. TCP/41000 instead or TCP/14000.
 Then, configure the proxy for listening in the original WebHDFS port, i.e. TCP/14000 and specify the new target port, i.e. TCP/41000.
-From here on, all the requests sent to the WebHDFS service will be really sent to the proxy, attaching the required `X-Auth-Token` for authenitcation and authorization purposes:
+From here on, all the requests sent to the WebHDFS service will be really sent to the proxy, attaching the required `X-Auth-Token` for authentication and authorization purposes:

     $ curl -X GET "http://storage.cosmos.lab.fiware.org:14000/webhdfs/v1/user/frb?op=liststatus&user.name=frb" -H "X-Auth-Token: mytoken"
     "FileStatuses":{"FileStatus":[{"pathSuffix":".Trash","type":"DIRECTORY","length":0,"owner":"frb","group":"frb","permission":"700","accessTime":0,"modificationTime":1468519200094,"blockSize":0,"replication":0},{"pathSuffix":...